Lucas-397/lucas-397/README.md

 During the 2020 pandemic, I learned to program in Python by myself.
 Through this journey of learning the language,<br>
 I became obsessed with technology and programming.
 Because of that passion, since 2023 I've been in Computer Science College,<br>
 started this Journey on IFES(a federal stintution),but due locomotion problems I'm now studing in FAESA.<br>
-Currently working in my first job at LAMPP-IT as a junior developer, I'm learning everything needed to become a full-stack developer.</p>
+Currently working in my first job at Vint_global as a junior developer, I'm learning everything needed to become a full-stack developer.</p>

 <div>
 <a href="https://github.com/lucas-397">